endo-do/Table-Class-Python/README.md

 - The specified index also works the same as in standart python list
     - This means you can access the first element with 0, the second with 1 and so on
     - You can also access the last element with -1, second last with -2, and so on

+### Data Structures:

+- The table class supports different data structures when adding or editing content to the table or configuring the headers
+- Supported structures are list_in_list, list_in_dict, dict_in_list or dict_in_dict structure

 ### Settings of the table: